-- Seawater resistant and anodized aluminium
+- Seawater resistant and anodized aluminum

-- Stainless acid-fast steel constructions
+- Acid resistant stainless steel constructions

 - Shockproof and scratch resistant windows

-- Fire resistant composite systems
+- A fire resistant composite systems

 For more information about fibreglass constructions, you are always welcome to contact us.